High-order adaptive discontinuous finite elements for the shallow water equations with sub-grid irregular bathymetry: A benchmark with realistic bathymetry

-where $q$ denotes the index of the set of the quadrature points of the Gaussian formula on each element.
+where $q$ denotes the index of the set of the quadrature nodes of the Gaussian formula on each element.
 The thresholds for coarsening and refining are $\theta_{c} = 10^{-2}$ and $\theta_{r} = 5 \times 10^{-3}$.
-Notice that, during the refinement and coarsening process, the appropriate bathymetry values for the new resolution are extracted at run time from the bathymetry database.
-With these choices, we were able to track the tracer fronts with a variable mesh size between $\SI{100}{\meter}$ and $\SI{200}{\meter}$.
-Table \ref{tab:veniceLagoon_tracer0} summarizes all the parameter values defining the simulation meshes and the relative wall times.
-From the comparison of Figures \ref{fig:veniceLagoon_tracer1} and \ref{fig:veniceLagoon_tracer3} it is apparent that AMR allows to compute sharper fronts and filaments and to resolve small-scale structures that are absent in the static runs.
-One can observe for example the two counterrotating vortices inside the Malamocco inlet or the vortex wake past to the Malamocco southern dyke (Figure \ref{fig:veniceLagoon_tracer4}).
-Since the adaptive simulation violates the mass conservation statement, we have inspected the relative mass error.
-The time history of the relative mass error (not shown) exhibits a very small relative loss/gain in the total mass, on the order of $10^{-6}$.
+With these choices, we have been able to track the tracer fronts with a variable mesh size between $\SI{50}{\meter}$ and $\SI{200}{\meter}$.
+Always in Figure \ref{fig:veniceLagoon_tracer} we compare the results of the static simulations with those of the adaptive simulation.
+It is apparent that AMR simulation is close to, or even more accurate than, the static simulation with $r=3$ with a reduction of almost $40\%$ of the computation time, as shown in Table \ref{tab:veniceLagoon}.